markprzepiora/kant/README.md

 - Add any magic methods to your controllers that fetch your data for you, or make any assumptions about how you want to do this.
 - Force you to redefine your authorization logic on every single request.
+- Depend on Rails/ActiveRecord--but if you do use these, there's a tiny bit of magic available to you if you want to use it.

 ### What Kant does: